tableau/extensions-api/docs/trex_api_about.md

 ## Using properties and methods in the `dashboard` namespace

 The Extensions API is similar to the Tableau JavaScript API.
-The `dashboard` class or namespace inhierits from an abstract `sheet` class.
+The `dashboard` class or namespace inherits from an abstract `sheet` class.
 You can use the [Extensions API Reference]({{site.baseurl}}\docs\index.html) to find the properties and methods that are available for dashboard objects.

 For example, after you extract a worksheet object from the dashboard, you can use that worksheet to get properties. such as the name or size, or to call methods that get or apply filters, get data, or set or remove event listeners.